singhpawank/mondrian-project/README.md

 # mondrian-project
-A Mondrian art project using HTML and CSS with grid-layout
+A Mondrian art project using HTML and CSS with grid-layout.